Tropical race 4

 TR4 has devastated commercial plantations of Cavendish bananas in Taiwan, Indonesia, Malaysia and Australia’s Northern Territory79 .

-In mainland China, the strategy of establishing Cavendish plantations in TR4-free areas to stay ahead of the disease has led to the spread of the fungus to all the main banana-growing provinces80 and at least 3 countries in the Greater Mekong area35 .
+In mainland China, the strategy of establishing Cavendish plantations in TR4-free areas to stay ahead of the disease has led to the spread of the fungus to all the main banana-growing provinces80 and at least 3 countries in the Greater Mekong area34 .

 In the Philippines, the extent of the damage in Cavendish plantations has not been documented.
 The Mindanao Banana Farmers and Exporters Association, which represents small-scale farmers growing Cavendish cultivars for the export market, has reported that about 5,900 hectares of their members’ aggregate plantation area had been infected, including 3,000 hectares that have been abandoned81 .
 Some growers say their farm was infected by run-off from a nearby large commercial farm82 .
-In 2015, 32% of the Cavendish production area in the Davao Region (some 15,500 ha) were affected by TR483 .

-In Africa, by the time TR4 was officially reported in 2013 to be present in an export plantation of northern Mozambique,4 the pathogen had been spreading for a while and the disease had entered the epidemic phase.
-From 5,656 symptomatic plants (out of a total of more than 2.5 m plants) surveyed six months after the announcement, the number of symptomatic plants was 576,760 in September 201585 .
-The disease reduced the production area from 1,500 ha in 2014 to 900 ha in 201630 .
+In Africa, where TR4 was reported for the first time in 2013 in an export plantation of northern Mozambique, the number of symptomatic plants had risen to more than 570,000 (out of a total of more than 2.5 m plants) by September 201584 .
+The disease reduced the production area from 1,500 ha in 2014 to 900 ha in 201629 .
 That same year, Formosana was planted on 200 ha.
-In 2018, only these 200 hectares were still in production and the number of workers had been reduced from 2,500 in 2014 to 750 in 201830 .
+In 2018, only these 200 hectares were still in production and the number of workers had been reduced from 2,500 in 2014 to 750 in 201829 .

 For more information, see the section on the impact of Fusarium wilt.